sebescudie/Webinars.UsingNugets/README.md

 ### GAC

-- .NET already comes with many libraries : this is known as the GAC (Global Assembly Cache).
+.NET already comes with many libraries : this is known as the GAC (Global Assembly Cache).

+#### Hands on :
 - Let's press <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>E</kbd> and look for the `mscorlib` and `System` libs
 - Let's create a few nodes : `Is64BitOperatingSystem`, `Is64BitsProcess`, `MachineName`, and so forth
 - We can have documentation about those on [the MSDN website](https://docs.microsoft.com/en-us/dotnet/api/system.environment.is64bitoperatingsystem?view=netcore-3.1)

-### NuGet ecosystem
+### The NuGet ecosystem
 - Think of nuget as a database for .NET libraries (similar to JS' `npm` or python's `pip`)
-- Those nugets come in `.dll` format, and can be used with any language of the .NET framework (C# and VB, and now VL!)
-    - As C# or VB, VL is a language for the .NET framework
+- Those nugets come in `.dll` format, and can be used with any language of the .NET framework.
+Like C# or Visual Basic, VL is a language for the .NET framework.

-#### Things to do :
+#### Hands on :
 - Open the [Nuget Gallery](https://www.nuget.org/)
 - Browse, show a nuget page
 - Observe the "structure" of the nuget page : versions, project site, source repository, etc.